 In order to break the barrier around Hyrule Castle, the only necessary flag is watching the cutscene that plays after defeating the Mighty Darknuts and exiting the Master Sword Chamber in Hyrule 3.
 However this comes with its own set of flags including collecting the completed Triforce in order to reach Hyrule 3.
-While collecting the Triforce shards early seems like it would allow us to skip completing the Earth and Wind Temples, completing the Triforce and then entering Hyrule 2 via completing FF2 automatically puts Hyrule in a Hyrule 3 and not Hyrule 2 state--overriding a cutscene that is a necessary flag for triggering the aforementioned cutscene in Hyrule 3 (see the bottom of this page for more information).
+While collecting the Triforce shards early (before Hyrule 1 or Hyrule 2) seems like it would allow us to skip completing the Earth and Wind Temples, completing the Triforce and then entering Hyrule 2 via completing FF2 automatically puts Hyrule in a Hyrule 3 and not Hyrule 2 state--overriding a cutscene that is a necessary flag for triggering the aforementioned cutscene in Hyrule 3 (see the bottom of this page for more information).

 Out of the eight Triforce Shards and Charts, charts 1,3, and 5 can easily be obtained early with only Grappling Hook and Bombs (for more information on the locations and methods of obtaining all Triforce Shards and Charts, click here).
 Acquiring the other five charts, however, requires a more intuitive use of glitches to skip additional requirements.